 Added Mattingly: “Our WSOP agreement with Caesars gives us an excellent B2B deal with one of the largest global gaming brands and most prominent casino operators, and we also have a strategic alliance with one of the largest gaming machine manufacturers in the world, WMS.
 We now have a significant financial partner for our leading B2C product – the final piece in the jigsaw, completing our US online strategy.”

 US states are in a race to legalize online gambling.
-Last month, New Jersey approved online gambling, making it the third state after Delaware and Nevada to do so.
+Last month, New Jersey vetoes online gambling, making it the third state after Delaware and Nevada to do so.